Get The Facts Now!

 If a dental implant does become infected, there are a number of options for treatment.
 Removal of the implant is only required in extreme cases of infection, and is very rare.
 Most cases of peri implantitis can be treated by:

-Bacterial decontamination and debridement – Usually, this is used in concert with other treatments, such as mouthwashes.
-Using surgical tools, or a variety of other precise tools, dead tissue can be removed from the area around the dental implant.
-Then, the area can be disinfected.
+- Bacterial decontamination and debridement – Using surgical tools, or a variety of other precise tools, dead tissue can be removed from the area around the dental implant.
+Then, the area is disinfected.

 After this, the gum will regenerate to health on its own.
 In more extreme cases of peri implantitis, gum and bone grafting may be required to ensure the continued health of the dental implant.
 Antibiotics and antibacterial rinses are sometimes used after removal of dead tissue, to prevent re-infection.

-In extreme cases, the entire implant may be surgically removed, but this is very rare, and only done if the implant poses a threat to the surrounding natural teeth, or is significantly deteriorated.
+In extreme cases, the entire implant may be surgically removed.
+However, this is rare, and only done if the implant poses a threat to the surrounding natural teeth, or is significantly deteriorated.

 How To Prevent Dental Implants From Getting Infected – Our Top Tips